cx-prog-lang/.github/features/auto_default.md

 }
 ```

- - The nested type's default value is **not** automatically included in their enclosing type's default value.
-If the enclosing type's default value doesn't specify the nested type's default value, it's automatically empty-initialized as per the C standard (https://en.cppreference.com/w/c/language/struct_initialization.html).
-If the enclosing type doesn't define any default value, the entire enclosing type is left uninitialized.
-If the enclosing type should have a default value for the nested type, its default value should specify this, as in the example below.
+ - The nested type's default value is **not** automatically included in their enclosing type's default value; if the enclosing type's default value doesn't specify the nested type's default value, it's automatically empty-initialized as per the C standard (https://en.cppreference.com/w/c/language/struct_initialization.html), and if the enclosing type doesn't define any default value, the entire enclosing type is left uninitialized.
+Should the enclosing type have a default value for the nested type, its default value should specify this, as in the example below.

 ```c
 #include <stdio.h>